 Sports betting legalized in Washington after tribal compacts approved

-Sports betting has officially been legalized in Washington after the US Department of Interiors approved nine tribal sports betting compacts yesterday (September 1).
+Sports betting has officially been legalized in Washington after the US Department of the Interior approved nine tribal sports betting compacts yesterday (September 1).

 The approval has been published in the Federal Register, meaning it is officially part of Washington State law.